Robot Collapse: Supply Chain Backdoor Attacks Against VLM-based Robotic Manipulation: Introduction

-To enhance attack generalization in the open-ended world, motivated by LVLMs' impressive generalization to unseen scenarios~\cite{bai2023qwen,zhu2023minigpt}, we propose the novel concept of \textit{LVLM-as-a-backdoor}, where an LVLM serves as the backdoor module—referred to as the \textit{prime TrojanRobot scheme}.
-Specifically, we utilize \textit{in-context instruction learning} (ICIL)~\cite{wei2023larger,huang2024manipvqa,huang2023voxposer} and design three backdoor system prompts at different RBA surfaces, each tailored to a specific backdoor attack form, \ie, \textit{permutation attack}, \textit{stagnation attack}, and \textit{intentional attack}, thereby enabling finer-grained backdoor control.
-To elaborate, we present the pipelines of our vanilla and prime TrojanRobot schemes in~\cref{fig:pipeline}.
-Extensive experiments on simulators and physical-world robotic policies based on diverse VLMs (including OVODs~\cite{minderer2024scaling}, open-source LVLMs~\cite{chen2023minigpt}, and commercial LVLM APIs~\cite{zhu2024mmdocbench}) using UR3e robotic manipulator~\cite{universalrobots} verify the effectiveness and superiority of our proposed TrojanRobot schemes.
-We summarize our main contributions as follows: \begin{itemize} \item \textbf{Novel Attack Formulation in Robotics.} We are the first to formulate \textit{modular RBA} and \textit{policy-training-data-free RBA} in robotics and introduce the novel concept of \textit{LVLM-as-a-backdoor} for the prime attack scheme. \item \textbf{The First Physical-world RBA.} We propose TrojanRobot, the first physical-world backdoor attack against robotic manipulation policies, which achieves stealthy backdoor attack effects and adopts a modular and policy-training-data-free design, aligning closely with VLM-based robotic manipulation. \item \textbf{Generalized and Fine-grained RBA.} We upgrade the vanilla scheme into prime schemes, leveraging the LVLM to enhance physical-world attack's generalization and designing three types of attack patterns to achieve fine-grained backdoor control. \item \textbf{Comprehensive Evaluations.} We evaluate our proposed TrojanRobot scheme using 4 robotic policies and 18 tasks in both the physical world and simulators, along with 6 defense mechanisms, demonstrating the effectiveness, superiority, and robustness of our proposed approach. \end{itemize}
+To this end, we propose \texttt{TrojanRobot}, a supply chain backdoor attack against VLM-based robotic manipulation policies.
+Specifically, to ensure the backdoor module effectively compromises robotic manipulation, we define two module relationships, \textit{neutral relationship} and \textit{perturbative relationship}, to establish the backdoor control over benign modules.
+By processing triggered visual data and the text of the LLM output, the backdoor module generates text for VLM perception module, thereby altering the robotic behavior.
+Regarding the implementation of the backdoor module, our vanilla scheme injects triggers into images and applies object-wise label permutation to generate poisoned image-text pairs, followed by fine-tuning a pre-trained VLM using both benign and poison data, enabling backdoor effects of reversed object manipulation order.
+To enhance attack generalization in the open-ended world, motivated by LVLMs' generalization to unseen scenarios~\cite{bai2023qwen,zhu2023minigpt}, we propose the concept of \textit{LVLM-as-a-backdoor}, where an LVLM serves as the backdoor module—referred to as the prime scheme.
+In particular, we utilize \textit{in-context instruction learning} (ICIL)~\cite{wei2023larger,huang2024manipvqa,huang2023voxposer} and design three backdoor prompts at different surfaces, each tailored to a specific attack form, \ie, permutation, stagnation, and intentional attack, thereby enabling finer-grained backdoors.
+Extensive experiments on simulators and physical robotic policies based on diverse VLMs (including OVODs~\cite{minderer2024scaling}, open-source LVLMs~\cite{chen2023minigpt}, and commercial LVLM APIs~\cite{zhu2024mmdocbench}) using UR3e~\cite{universalrobots} and myCobot 280-Pi~\cite{elephantrobotics} robotic manipulators verify the effectiveness of \texttt{TrojanRobot}.
+Our contributions are summarized as follows: \begin{itemize} \item \textbf{Supply Chain Backdoors.} We propose \texttt{TrojanRobot}, a supply chain backdoor attack against VLM-based robotic policies, featuring both physical and simulated attack effect. \item \textbf{Physical and Fine-grained Backdoors.} We extend the vanilla scheme to prime schemes by leveraging LVLMs to improve physical-world generalization and introducing three attack patterns for fine-grained control. \item \textbf{Comprehensive Evaluations.} We evaluate \texttt{TrojanRobot} using $4$ robotic policies and $18$ tasks in both the physical world and simulators, along with $6$ defense mechanisms, demonstrating its effectiveness and robustness. \end{itemize}